logsem/iriswasm/README.md

 The project can be installed using opam.

 We recommend creating a new switch to start from a clean environment.
-The newest versions of ocaml are incompatible with our required version of Coq.
 We have compiled the project with version 4.14.2.
 The following code creates a switch with the necessary version:
 ```bash
 opam switch create iris-wasm-artifact-switch ocaml.4.14.2
 ```